 Getting veneers usually takes just two visits.
 We prepare your teeth so the veneers will fit properly and then make an impression of your teeth.
 We send this impression to a lab where your veneers are made.
 When the custom-made veneers arrive, we’ll bond them to your teeth.

-What Are My Options to Replace Missing Teeth?
+- What Are My Options to Replace Missing Teeth?
+A:

 You have many options for replacing teeth here, including: